EdCharbeneau/BlazorComponentUtilities/Readme.md

 ## The problem

 Given the component below, the Tab's CSS class is set by multiple sources.
-The componet has paramater `UserCss` which can be set at externally.
+The component has paramater `UserCss` which can be set at externally.
 A base CSS class `bl-nav-link` which does not change.
 Two state based CSS classes `bl-active` and `bl-disabled` which are dependent on if the Tab is active or disabled.
 Rendering for the CSS class is spread across multiple concerns and is hard to maintain.